-More than 40 million family caregivers each year provide unpaid care for aging parents, spouses, aunts, uncles, friends, or other loved ones so they can live independently at home, where they want to be (87%).
+More than 42 million family caregivers each year provide unpaid care for aging parents, spouses, aunts, uncles, friends, or other loved ones so they can live independently at home, where they want to be (87%).
 These family caregivers assist with daily tasks—such as eating, dressing, bathing and transportation as well as medical/nursing tasks.
-The value of this unpaid care is about $470 billion dollars annually.
-In addition, about 3.7 million family caregivers provide care to a child under 18 because of a medical, behavioral or other condition or disability.
-The average family caregiver is a 49 year old female taking care of a loved one age 70-plus for about 24 hours a week.
+The value of this unpaid care is about $450 billion dollars annually.
+In addition, about 3.9 million family caregivers provide care to a child under 18 because of a medical, behavioral or other condition or disability.
+The average family caregiver is a 49 year old female taking care of a 78 year old woman and provides 20 hours a week of assistance to their loved one.

 Key findings of this national survey include: